 What is distance and online learning?

-It’s a way of learning where you are not physically in the same room as the teacher, tutor or trainer.
-It's a flexible way to learn and gain a recognised qualification.
-You won’t be in a classroom environment with other learners.
+- Distance learning is any learning that takes place across a distance and not in the classroom.
+It is a way of learning where you are not physically in the same room as the teacher, tutor or trainer.
+Distance learning is a flexible way to learn and gain a recognised qualification

 Is distance or online learning right for me?